 Sadly, it’s all been lost due to quarrying and looting.
-Though some believe that underground portions of it may still exist.
+Some believe, however, that underground portions of it may still exist.

 The 13th Dynasty & Beyond

 The end of Amenemhat III’s reign marked the end of the 12th Dynasty, and arguably the end of the Pyramid Age.
 Some later kings, however, did embark on pyramid projects sporadically.
-But very little of them remain today.
+But very little of them remains.

 Like the First Intermediate Period, the Second Intermediate Period saw no pyramid construction.
 It was a time when Egypt was under foreign Hyksos rule until they were finally driven out by the 18th Dynasty.

 And the first 18th Dynasty pharaoh, Ahmose, was the last native pharaoh to ever build a pyramid.
 Interestingly, he chose the ancient necropolis of Abydos for his project.